CityOfLosAngeles/aqueduct/dags/public-health/covid19/README.md

 ## Hospital Bed and Equipment Availability Data
 LA County issues a [daily HavBed pdf survey](http://file.lacounty.gov/SDSInter/dhs/1070069_HavBedSummary.pdf) on the number of beds and ventilators that are available, unavailable, or occupied by COVID-19 patients.
+The 70 largest hospitals in the county are included in the daily pdf.
 This survey is manually entered into a [Google spreadsheet](https://docs.google.com/spreadsheets/d/1rS0Vt-kuxwQKoqZBcaOYOOTc5bL1QZqAqqPSyCaMczQ/edit?usp=sharing) and updated via the `sync-bed-availability-data.py` DAG.
 Our ESRI map layers are public and listed in the [Data Sources section](#data-sources).

 ## Testing Data